How to Make a Glitter Tumbler – MakerFlo Crafts

 It’s important to prep your working area just like you prepped your tumbler.
 By taking a minute to grab all of your supplies, you’ll save a lot of frustration (and potentially your entire design) later.

-Before you brush on the glitter glue or sprinkle the glitter, protect your table/desk and flooring.
+Before you bust out your glitter, epoxy/glue, protect your work area and flooring.
 Try laying down a large silicone mat, a disposable cookie sheet, old newspapers or printer paper under your working space.
 This will help prevent drips of sticky glue or epoxy from ruining your dining room table or the carpet in your family room.
+And it'll hopefully keep the glitter bomb to a minimum.

 Next, get something to catch your “overflow” glitter.
 Finding something that’s not sticky and easily bendable will help you to pour the extra glitter back into the MakerFlo glitter jars.
 This could be parchment paper, a paper plate or even a manila folder.